 There are waitlists to get into MTM programs.
-You can talk with an Emergency Shelter Advocate to get your name on the waitlist and determine which program is the right fit for you.
+You can talk with an Emergency Shelter Case Manager to get your name on the waitlist and determine which program is the right fit for you.

 How do I get in contact with a guest staying at the Mission?

 Due to certain laws, we are not able to confirm or deny if a person is a guest at Mel Trotter.
 In order to contact that person, you must reach out to them directly.